-The strategy for Hotel GSH is to show construction that can inspire others in the construction industry to build sustainably.
-The buildings are designed based on several different parameters, which include the holistic approach to sustainable design.
-The buildings are based on the criteria of the Active House vision and inspired by the Cradle-to-Cradle philosophy circuit concept.
-The buildings are silver-certified according to the DGNB system, which is actually the highest certification for a hotel building.
-Both the buildings and the surrounding landscape are based on the latest research in the field of sustainable architecture, and thus show that sustainability is about more than achieving a green certification.
-A close interaction between construction and landscape has thus been envisaged - among other things to create optimal biodiversity.
+The strategy was – and still is – to show construction that can inspire others in the construction industry to build sustainably and with consideration for minimizing CO2.
+The buildings are designed based on several different parameters, where the holistic approach to sustainable design is included.
+The buildings are based on the criteria for the Active House principles, and inspired by the circuit concept of the Cradle-to-Cradle philosophy.
+The buildings are certified according to the recognized DGNB system, which has rated the building as silver.

-Materials and products for the construction of Hotel GSH must meet high requirements.
-These requirements include priority certifications and eco-labels, recycling potential, social responsibility, use of resources, material health and energy consumption in production.
-In order to gather the necessary knowledge about the products' sub-components, installation options and production methods, both manufacturers and suppliers are involved in the construction process.
-If a product has harmful constituents or the production has a negative environmental impact, it will be deselected.
-As a result, Hotel GSH has many solutions that are designed for separation, Cradle-to-Cradle certified, and have a positive impact that extends beyond the primary function.
+When we choose materials and products for Hotel GSH, they must meet certain requirements.
+These requirements include priority certifications and environmental labels, recycling potential, social responsibility, use of resources, material health and energy consumption in production, to name a few.
+In order to collect the necessary knowledge about the products' sub-components, installation options and production methods, both manufacturers and suppliers are involved in the construction process.
+If a product has harmful ingredients or the production has a negative environmental impact, we find another manufacturer.
+As a result, we have many solutions that are designed for separation, Cradle-to-Cradle certified, and have a positive impact that goes beyond the primary function.

 Exploring circular sustainability